navneetpandit/basic-c-calculator/README.md

-🧮 Advanced Multi-Functional Calculator in C
+🧮 Advanced Interactive Calculator (C Language)
-📌 About the Project

-This project is a Multi-Functional Calculator built using the C programming language.
+📘 Overview

+This project is an interactive, multi-functional calculator written in C.
-It goes beyond basic arithmetic and includes advanced mathematical operations like power, square root, factorial, area calculation, and prime number checking.
+It goes beyond basic arithmetic by supporting scientific, logical, and geometric operations — all within a user-friendly menu-driven system.

-Through this project, I’ve strengthened my understanding of:

-Switch-case statements

-Loops and conditionals

-Functions from math.h

-Logical structuring and debugging
+The calculator allows continuous use until the user chooses to exit, making it a true console-based application.

 ⚙️ Features

-✅ Addition, Subtraction, Multiplication, Division
+✅ Basic Arithmetic — Addition, Subtraction, Multiplication, Division ✅ Power & Square Root operations (pow, sqrt)
-✅ Power (^) operation using pow()
-✅ Square root (sqrt()) for any chosen number
-✅ Factorial calculation
-✅ Area calculator for Circle, Triangle, Rectangle, and Square ✅ Prime number checker
+✅ Factorial Calculation with negative input validation ✅ Area Calculations — Circle, Triangle, Rectangle, Square ✅ Prime Number Checker
+✅ Continuous Operation using do-while Loop
-✅ Error handling for invalid inputs and division by zero
+✅ Input Validation for Division by Zero
+✅ Clean Console using system("cls")
+✅ Modular and beginner-friendly code structure

-🧠 Learning Outcomes
+🧠 Concepts Used

-Improved logic building and problem-solving

-Hands-on experience using control statements

-Deeper understanding of how real-world calculators work internally

-🚀 Future Enhancements

-Integrate file handling for storing results

-Create a GUI version using C++/Python

-🧩 Tech Stack
+Loops (for, do...while)

+Conditional statements (if-else, switch)

+Mathematical functions (pow, sqrt)

+Logical flow control

+Input/output handling

+Dynamic program repetition

+🧩 How It Works

+The user selects an operation.

+Inputs required numbers.

+The calculator performs the operation and displays the result.

+The user decides whether to continue or exit.

+The screen clears for a new calculation (on supported compilers).

+🧰 Technologies Used

 Language: C

-Libraries: stdio.h, math.h
+Headers: stdio.h, math.h, stdlib.h

+Compiler: GCC / Code::Blocks / Dev C++

+🚀 How to Run

+Copy the code into your IDE (Code::Blocks, Turbo C++, or GCC).

+Compile and run the program.

+Follow on-screen instructions to perform various operations.

+Type ‘Y’ to continue or ‘N’ to exit.

+🌟 Example Output
+Enter operation (+, -, *, /, ^, s, f, r, l): f
+Enter a number: 5
+The factorial of 5 is: 120

+Do you want to do more calculations (Y/N): y

+💬 Author

+👤 Navneet Pandit
+🎓 B.Tech CSE Student | Developer in Progress | Lifelong Learner
+📍 India